 Government regulation is an option to decrease tillage, and it's something the U.S. attempted in the past — to little success.
 In the 1990s, the National Federal Crop Insurance Reform Act of 1994 helped farmers in the category of loss prevention through subsidies.
 The act made it mandatory for farmers to be a part of the crop insurance program to receive benefits such as deficiency payments under price support programs and certain loans.
 Catastrophic (CAT) coverage was created due to the program being mandatory.
 The program would cover farmers' losses that exceeded 50% of their average yield paying 60% of the price established for the crop for that year.
 The premium for CAT was subsidized entirely.
 In 1996, the mandatory participation requirement was repealed.

-Jim Mosley, former deputy secretary of the USDA, talked about his experience in trying to regulate tillage practices.
-Mosley initially thought federal policy needed to be in place to mitigate the destruction of the soil when he traveled to Washington D.C. in 1989.
+Jim Moseley, former deputy secretary of the USDA, talked about his experience in trying to regulate tillage practices.
+Moseley initially thought federal policy needed to be in place to mitigate the destruction of the soil when he traveled to Washington D.C. in 1989.

 When the Clinton administration took office, not much more progress was made.
 Both Mosely and Richards made progress on their own proposal for legislation once they'd left working for the federal government.

-The point was to accelerate implementation, says Mosley.
+The point was to accelerate implementation, says Moseley.
 He also acknowledged many of the same problems still exist today, and he emphasized that legislation can have an impact.

 There’ve been attempts in the past to “legislate the problem away," but that hasn’t seemed to work given how many dust storms still occur.
 Among the other things put into place from a legislative perspective was the Risk Management Agency (RMA).
 RMA was created to administer Federal Crop Insurance Corporation (FCIC) programs and other non-insurance-related risk management and education programs that help support U.S. agriculture.